united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 ## {{% heading "whatsnext" %}}

-Next, we'll dive into [Data Visualisation](/docs/getstarted/datavisualization), where you'll learn how to create Grafana dashboards using your newly configured data sources.
-The next chapter will help you visualise alize and interpret your data effectively.
+Next, we'll dive into [Data Visualisation](/docs/getstarted/datavisualization), where you'll learn how to create Grafana dashboards with your newly collected data.